-What Type of Proof Do I Need to Provide for My Insurance Claim?
+What Type of Proof Do I Need To Provide for My Insurance Claim?

-With slip and fall accidents, Florida’s negligence law requires injury victims to prove that the business where the accident occurred knew — or should have known — about a condition that placed visitors in danger but failed to remedy it.
+With slip-and-fall accidents, Florida’s negligence law requires injury victims to prove that the business where the accident occurred knew, or should have known, about a condition that placed visitors in danger but failed to remedy it.

-For instance, our investigative team can show that a company or store had enough time to find out about hazardous conditions had it used reasonable care.
+For instance, our investigative team can show that a company or store had enough time to find out about hazardous conditions if it used reasonable care.
 We gather evidence such as: